 3. Corral Drive-In RV Park

 Located in Guymon, Oklahoma, this classic drive-in theater, pizzeria, and grill also has a large RV park that is open all year.
 The pet-friendly Corral Drive-In RV Park has pull-through sites and full hookups.
-The park is also a member of the Good Sam Club for those who want to save a little money.

 In addition, the park offers RV repairs for everything from routine maintenance to awning repair.
 The park and drive-in also have a pizzeria that makes it easier to enjoy the digital movies on the big screen.
 The movies are shown on Friday, Saturday, and Sunday nights and only cost $7 each for adults and $5 each for children.